 TYPES OF CCTV SYSTEMS

-IP Cameras - IP cameras connect to a wireless intranet or internet connection to transmit their footage.
-Each individual camera has got its own IP address which is used to link them to a computer system or DVR.
-The advantage with IP cameras is the capacity to record images and video to a remote location, such as your smartphone, so that any relevant video data can't be deleted on-site by an intruder.
-It must be stressed that security features such as passwords need to be sufficiently strong on IP equipment and cameras to stop any unsanctioned access to your CCTV recordings.
+IP Cameras - IP cameras establish connections through wireless intranet or internet connections to transmit their footage.
+Each camera possesses a unique IP address, facilitating its linkage to a computer system or DVR.
+The key advantage of IP cameras lies in their ability to store images and video remotely, including on your smartphone, ensuring that any pertinent video data remains secure and cannot be deleted on-site by potential intruders.
+It is essential to emphasize the importance of robust security features, including strong passwords, on IP equipment and cameras to prevent unauthorized access to your CCTV recordings.

 LIGHTING FOR CAMERAS